-Direction of Risk

-DoR Comment

-Educational Out of County Placements ⇒ The OOC risk remains static this quarter.
-Although there has been a rise in the need for specialist placements - OOC placements have risen to 98 compared to 96 in the last quarter, these additional costs are being managed within the service area.
+DoR Comment Educational Out of County Placements The OOC risk remains static this quarter.
+Although there has been a rise in the need for specialist placements - OOC placements have risen to 96, these additional costs are being managed within the service area.
+Additional local placements have been gained through the opening of the new ASD Base at Llanwern High School in September 2023 and the completion of the tendering process for a secondary Social, Emotional, Behaviour Difficulties (SEBD) provision.
+The Local Provision Development budget is funding the Base and the SEBD tender which has put a pressure on the LPD budget which is also being managed within the service area.
 Education and Finance are closely monitoring the in-year budget pressure to mitigate the risk for the remainder of the financial year.

-Mitigating Action Target Date Estimated Completion Date Performance Develop a Post - 16 Transition Plan to support ALN learner at all points of transition.
-01 Sep 2022 31 Mar 2024 31 Mar 2024 Develop feedback system for learners, parents & carers to support effective stakeholder engagement 01 Nov 2022 31 Mar 2024 31 Mar 2024 Embed anti-poverty strategy across Education Service 01 Sep 2022 31 Mar 2024 31 Mar 2024 Implement the ALN and Educational Tribunal Act 2018 01 Apr 2022 31 Mar 2024 31 Mar 2024
+Mitigating Action Start Date Target Date Estimated Completion Date Performance Develop a Post - 16 Transition Plan to support ALN learner at all points of transition.
+01 Sep 2022 31 Mar 2024 31 Mar 2024 Develop feedback system for learners, parents & carers to support effective stakeholder engagement 01 Nov 2022 31 Mar 2024 31 Mar 2024 Embed anti-poverty strategy across Education Service 01 Sep 2022 31 Mar 2024 31 Mar 2024 Extend specialist provision including Welsh medium within the city to reduce OOC Placements 01 Apr 2022 31 Mar 2024 31 Mar 2024 Implement the ALN and Educational Tribunal Act 2018 01 Apr 2022 31 Mar 2024 31 Mar 2024